 - 4.2.12.1 The systems on both sides of the ETCS border must take into account speed restrictions having an impact on the train speed profile.
 It is possible to transmit TSRs from the RBC and/or balise groups.
-Note that braking curves may differ between ERTMS/ETCS and the national Class B. - 4.2.12.2 A temporary speed restriction in advance of the ETCS border, i.e. within the level STM area, known by the RBC and sent to the train, allows this speed reduction to be taken into consideration by the train before entering the level STM area.
-Even if the national system is installed in rear of the ETCS border, TSRs located in advance of the ETCS border (in the level STM area) may only be read by the STM in state Hot Standby and supervised when in state Data Available.
-The fact that STM is in Hot Standby in rear of the location where the national infrastructure is installed must be taken into account for the level transition announcement. - 4.2.12.3 This issue has no further impact on the transition procedure and is not considered in chapter 5.
+Note that braking curves may differ between ERTMS/ETCS and the national system.
+This could lead to the risk of missing the indication to a TSR for trains with good brake performance. - 4.2.12.2 A temporary speed restriction in advance of the ETCS border, i.e. within the level NTC area, known by the RBC and sent to the train, allows this speed reduction to be taken into consideration by the train before entering the level NTC area.
+Even if the national system is installed in rear of the ETCS border, TSRs located in advance of the ETCS border (in the level NTC area) may only be read by the STM in state Hot Standby and supervised when in state Data Available.
+The fact that STM needs to be in Hot Standby in rear of the location where the national infrastructure is installed must be taken into account for the level transition announcement.